trzecieu/emscripten-docker/emscripten-slim.md

 # Docker: emscripten-slim
 [![Docker Pulls](https://img.shields.io/docker/pulls/trzeci/emscripten-slim.svg)](https://store.docker.com/community/images/trzeci/emscripten-slim/) [![Size](https://images.microbadger.com/badges/image/trzeci/emscripten-slim.svg)](https://microbadger.com/images/trzeci/emscripten-slim/)

-The minimal version what is require to compile C++ code with [Emscripten](http://emscripten.org) to ASM.js or WebAssembly.
+The minimal version what is require to compile C++ code with [Emscripten](http://emscripten.org) to ASM.js or WebAssembly (WASM).
 The goal was to provide the best foundation for custom Docker images.
 This version has been utilized as a base version for https://hub.docker.com/r/trzeci/emscripten/ since 1.37.16 tags.

 ## Structure